 The Benefits of ULTEM 9085 Plastic in Everyday Life

-Since the 1980s, corporations like GE have used ULTEM™ in many different plastic applications, and today, ULTEM 9085 is one of the most common plastics used for industrial and manufacturing purposes.
-Some common applications for ULTEM 9085™ include:
+Since the 1980s, corporations like GE have used ULTEM™ in many different plastic applications.
+Today, ULTEM 9085 is one of the most common plastics used for industrial and manufacturing purposes.
+Common applications for ULTEM 9085™ include:

 - Aerospace manufacturing for aircraft and spacecraft